 - Q How do other illnesses affect Amyand's hernias?

-- Q Do Amyand's hernias affect children differently than adults?
+- Q Are Amyand's hernias life-threatening?